shomali11/slacker/README.md

 ## Example 2

-Adding handlers to when the bot is connected and encounters an error
+Adding handlers to when the bot is connected, encounters an error and a default for when none of the commands match

 ```go
 package main